- Doctors may order an antistreptolysin O (ASO) titer test to determine if you have strep throat.

 - infection at the puncture site

 Generally, an ASO test value below 200 is considered normal.
-In preschool-aged children, the test value should be less than 100.
-However, specific results will vary by laboratory.
+In children under the age of 5, the test value should be less than 100.
+Results will vary by laboratory.

-If your results show that your ASO value is elevated, you may have a post-streptococcal complication.
+If your results show that you have an elevated ASO value, you may have a post-streptococcal complication.

 Your doctor may repeat the test within 10 to 14 days to confirm your results.
-The body produces ASO antibodies within a week after infection with GAS.
-If both tests are negative, your symptoms are probably not caused by a Streptococcus infection.
+The body produces ASO antibodies within a week after infection.
+If both tests are negative, your symptoms are not due to a Streptococcus infection, although your doctor may order a different antibody test to be sure.

-If the results of your tests show that your ASO antibodies are increasing, it is likely that your infection is recent.
-Declining antibody levels suggest that your infection is probably getting better.
+If the results of your tests show that your ASO antibodies are increasing, it’s likely that your infection is recent.
+Declining antibody levels suggest that your infection is getting better.